MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 After defining test cases, Tailwind Traders develops the following workflow to encompass the various scenarios it might encounter based on the needs of each application or server.

 Most of Tailwind's scenarios require the second and fifth paths in the following workflow.
 Tailwind has many legacy servers and other servers marked as *Ready with Conditions*, which might not boot in Azure.
 Therefore, Tailwind tests those servers in an isolated virtual network to ensure that each server passes a smoke test.
-For this, Tailwind performs a test migration in Azure Migrate, which allows for automated clean-up of created resources, such as VMs and network interfaces.
+For the smoke test, Tailwind performs a test migration in Azure Migrate, which allows for automated clean-up of created resources, such as VMs and network interfaces.

 Further, Tailwind's environment is tightly coupled—it has a large number of servers that are interdependent with one another, which results in large migration waves.
 Tailwind decides to split their large migration waves and to migrate servers together that have the most strict latency requirements.
 As a result, some application dependencies must remain on-premises for a given migration wave.
 Tailwind determines that it should migrate directly into the production virtual network, since that network already has connectivity to their on-premises dependencies.
 In this path, Tailwind performs the necessary smoke tests in an isolated virtual network and perform UAT in the production virtual network.
 If successful, Tailwind concludes the migration as a final cutover for the servers.

-Tailwind finds value in considering the remainder paths only for scenarios where it's possible to migrate all dependencies to an isolated virtual network in order to perform UAT, or where UAT isn't enforced.
+Tailwind considers the remainder paths only for scenarios where it's possible to migrate all dependencies to an isolated virtual network in order to perform UAT, or for scenarios that don't require UAT.

 :::image type="content" alt-text="Diagram of the migration workflow." source="./media/tailwind-migration-rehost-server-replication/migration-workflow.png" lightbox="./media/tailwind-migration-rehost-server-replication/migration-workflow.png":::